Is your iPad frozen, keeps freezing, or is locked up? Finding that your iPad is unresponsive to any touch on its screen?

 If the first tip didn’t work, or if your iPad keeps freezing, try resetting your iPad–also called a Hard Restart or Force Restart.

 To force restart your frozen iPad or iPhone device:

-- On an iPhone 8, iPhone X Series or iPad with no Home Button: Press and quickly release the Volume Up button, then press and release volume down.
+- On an iPad with no Home Button: Press and quickly release the Volume Up button, then press and release volume down.
 Next, hold the power button on the side or top of the device until the Apple logo appears

-- On an iPhone 6s and earlier, iPad with Home Button, or iPod Touch: Press and hold both the Sleep/Wake and Home buttons for at least twenty seconds, until you see the Apple logo
+- On an iPhone 6s and earlier, older iPad with Home Button, or iPod Touch: Press and hold both the Sleep/Wake and Home buttons for at least 20 seconds, until you see the Apple logo.

 If the above tips don’t work, the issue could be that the battery is fully depleted.
 Plug it into a wall outlet for a while and see if your battery holds a charge.